Free Printable Ten Frame & Games

 A ten frame is a long rectangle consisting of ten equally-sized boxes in a 2 x 5 array, hence the name ten frame.
 The photo to the right is a ten frame.
 Easy, peasy.

 For such a simple tool, these things will provide your children real, honest to goodness, deep and meaningful learning about numbers and the relationships between them.

 If your kids can think about numbers in terms of composing and decomposing them, regrouping and borrowing, then learning about place value and multiplying/dividing very large numbers becomes simple and easy.
 Instead of having to memorize the horrible algorithm for long division, your kiddos will be able to easily decompose that huge number and divide it out easily and often in his head.
 Isn’t that incredible?

 They provide a visual, increasing your child’s ability to subitize, or “see” numbers.
-They provide concrete understanding.
-They give children the chance to work with and play with numbers.
+They provide concrete understanding They give children the chance to work and play with numbers.

 They turn drill into play.
 They provide conversations about numbers.

-The printable ten frame games outlined below are fun.
+The ten frame games outlined below are fun.